 The UK Biobank Research Analysis Platform (UKB-RAP) provides tools for analysing the world’s most comprehensive biomedical dataset.
 With its secure, cloud-based environment, you can access integrated data and upload your own custom tools to your secure, private workspace to conduct innovative research more efficiently.

-We are committed to ensuring accessibility for health-related research in the public interest.
-As we transition to a “RAP-by-default” approach, we understand that some researchers may face challenges, such as:
+UK Biobank are committed to ensuring accessibility for health-related research in the public interest.
+While we encourage all researchers to access UK Biobank data exclusively through the UKB-RAP, we understand that some researchers may face challenges, such as:

 - Needing tools or specialised software not yet integrated with the UKB-RAP;